Recruiting Process for Qualified, Diverse Candidate Pools

 Casting a wide net

-Drafting all new job descriptions from a standardized template or previously successful job description ensures uniformity.
+Drafting all new job posts from a standardized template or previously successful job description ensures uniformity.
 Every job description will include important content like diversity information, benefits, and perks in approved company text rather than ad hoc language thrown in.

 DIVERSITY AND INCLUSION / 03

 The interview process is a two-way street.
 Job seekers are interviewing companies just as sure as companies are interviewing them.
-And your interview process can have a direct impact on how a candidate interracts with your company.
+And your interview process can have a direct impact on how a candidate interacts with your company.